How Many Of These 7 UX Blunders Is Your WordPress Site Making?

 UX Blunders Driven By Theme Market

 The numerous theme markets mean that we can add stunning visual designs to our WordPress sites quickly and cheaply.
-The problem is that theme markets, like any market, are often a game of replication: a theme sells well (or in the case of the WordPress Theme repository) has a high number of downloads) and so theme developers create imitations, literally variations on a theme.
+The problem is that theme markets, like any market, are often a game of replication: a theme sells well (or in the case of the WordPress Theme repository, has a high number of downloads) and so theme developers create imitations and variations.

 The result is that if the top seller on Theme Forest, for example, happens to feature a full-width slider, then full-width sliders get built into all new themes and pretty soon the top ten themes all have full-width sliders which gradually permeates through all the markets, including the free repositories.